thi-truong/thi-truong.github.io/_pages/contributions.md

   Embed the Youtube video

+  Co-organized 2-day virtual keynote which was attended by many.

   * Funding total of $5k and engaged new stakeholders with OSU
   * Attendance from X countries
   * Organized Women of Color in Geosciences panel